enermaps/enermaps/README.md

 act pull_request
 ```

-## Symlink on window

-This repository was previously using symlinks to unify all the setup.cfg.
-On windows, this required sometimes administrative
-rights (see https://github.community/t/git-bash-symbolic-links-on-windows/522), thus we manually updated each setup.cfg to
-be the same.
-When updating one setup.cfg, you will need to be carefull to update all of them.

 # Linting

-We run a series of linters which are listed in linter-requirements.txt with their version.
+We run a series of linters, which are listed in linter-requirements.txt with their version.

 You can either run them manually, automatically each time you do a commit, or both.